CaptainLunar/love.hs/readme.md

 ## What you need to get it running:
 * Every single module in the import header.
-* Edit whatever startup file you use, .bashrc, /etc/profile, and set it to run thisfunctional program.
+* Edit whatever startup file you use, .bashrc, /etc/profile, and set it to run this functional program.
+For less clutter, just hide the program in some hidden folder and just add it to your profile!
+* Ex) ~/love/love or ~/.love/love

 Todo: